Beyond Likes and Shares: 5 Facebook Strategies for Modern Student Housing

 First, who are your Gen Z renters?
 They’re the buzzed-about generation, and rightfully so, with $360 billion in disposable income.
 And Gen Z’s spending power is continuously on the rise.

 When comparing them to previous generations, online connectivity emerges as the defining characteristic.
-As such, this young population should definitely be an extremely important part of your apartment marketing strategy.
+As such, this young population should be an extremely important part of your apartment marketing strategy.

 Gen Z by the numbers